 CREPORTFRAME only applies to published reports on the web.
 In Excel the text “CReportFrame” is returned.

-The function creates an in-line frame in that displays the URL.
+The function creates an in-line frame that displays the given page or report specified by

 The rendered CREPORTFRAME will be the width of the cell (or merged cells) containing the CREPORTFRAME at the time of publish.